usecmdr-rgb/ovrsee/GMAIL_SETUP.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Click on the project dropdown at the top
 3. Click "New Project"
-4. Enter a project name (e.g., "CommanderX Gmail Integration")
+4. Enter a project name (e.g., "OVRSEE Gmail Integration")
 5. Click "Create"

 ### 2. Enable Gmail API